lemon3/password-js/README.md

 ```

 ### updateSettings()
 Useful to override the settings.
-The old settings will be overwritten!
+The old settings will be overwritten, and merged with the defaults.
 ```js
 const pwd = password();
 const myNewSettings = {